rumi-salazar/hijax/README.md

       pip install numpy einops
       ```

-    * Some tools for visualisation and monitoring:
+    * Some tools for launching, visualising, and monitoring experiments:
       ```
-      pip install pillow tqdm
+      pip install tyro pillow tqdm
       ```

     * Some deep learning libraries that work on top of JAX: